 – the River Scheldt

-Right in the very middle of the heart of downtown Antwerp, they offer personalized service to all the guests, both vacationers and business travellers, and pamper them with thoughtful features.
+Right in the very middle of the heart of downtown Antwerp, they offer personalized service to all the guests, both vacationers, and business travelers, and pamper them with thoughtful features.
+It is one of the best hotels in Antwerp.

 DreamVille is the official camping ground for Tomorrowland.
 By offering a wide range of accommodations, it has an answer to every budget.
 At this point, there are 12 packages each with their own accent.